koolapps/neologist/DESIGN.md

 - Embed snippets

   Special syntax for auto-gisting certain code blocks within posts as their own gists, setting language, and compiling them back into posts with 'View on gist.com' link, monitoring for updates, syntax highlighting?
+OR could be implemented with multiple files per gist.

 Considerations
 --------------